bogdan-lefter09/oracle-routing-to-partitioned-table/README.md

 - The cutoff is currently `SYSDATE - 90`; change it to `SYSDATE - 120` if you need a 120-day retention window.
 - The scripts drop objects at the top, so use them carefully outside a test environment.
 - Update the hard-coded partition boundary in `partition.sql` to match your deployment date range.

-> **⚠️ Important:** Tested in isolation only - further validation with your application stack is recommended (for example, ORM integration).